Harpo3/archsimian/README.md

 conky (if you wish to display cover art and most other tag elements right on a panel docked onto your desktop (cool!)

-id3ted for tag scripting requirements if you want to update tags in Linux
+id3ted and kid3-cli for tag scripting requirements (if you want the ability to update tags in Linux).

-Oracle VirtualBox VM (to run MM4 in Linux by running Windows 10 on a VM)
+Oracle VirtualBox VM (if you wish to run MM4 in Linux by running Windows 10 on a VM)

 <b>Preparation</b>